-Congratulations on your choice of a Wallenstein Trailer Self-feed Chipper!
+Congratulations on choosing a Wallenstein BXT Series Wood Chipper!

-The BXT Chippers are strong, rugged machines that can provide consistent chipping of materials.
+The BXT wood chippers are strong, rugged machines that can provide consistent chipping of material.
 These chippers have a gas engine with a centrifugal clutch that transmits power through a V-belt drive to power the rotor.
 The rotor blades turn the wood into chips as the blades pass a stationary blade.
 A twig breaker helps to generate wood chips as the rotor turns past it.